Stay comfortable all summer & winter

 A mini split system serves as a heater by absorbing heat from outdoor air and pumping it indoors.

-How Mini Split Systems Work to Heat Your Home
+How these Systems Work to Heat Your Home

 - As the outdoor air passes over the outdoor coil, heat from that air is absorbed by the refrigerant contained inside the coil.